What is CBD Oil?

 How is CBD oil made?

-Pure CBD oil is isolated from the cannabis or hemp plant.
-CBD oil is extracted from the stalks and stems using a chemical process that harvests a full range of cannabinoids found in the plant.
+CBD oil is extracted from the stalks and stems of the cannabis or hemp plant using a chemical process that harvests a full range of cannabinoids found in the plant.
 Cannabidiol Oil is obtained using a non-toxic and non-flammable CO2 extraction method.
 This process is prevalent in the food industry, and “generally regarded as safe” by the FDA, CO2 extraction eliminates the risk of solvent residues in the final product.

 Will I get high?

 CBD oil does not have any of the psychoactive properties associated with marijuana and will not impair the user or get them “high.”

 Cambio products contain 0% THC and are all natural.